Overview

 It is important that the collection has been configured to use this taxonomy in order to filter the results based on the passed in term.

-There are a number of different ways to use this parameter.
-They are explained in depth in the Taxonomies Guide
+There are several different ways to use this filtering parameter.
+They are explained in depth on the Conditions page.

 Published Status